What are the hours?

 Enrollment occurs year-round based on availability.
 Admissions are done via a Wait List with those on the Wait List receiving first priority for spaces available.
-Contact us for information and to complete a Wait List application with accompanying $50 fee.
+Contact us for information and to complete a Wait List application with an accompanying $100 fee.

 How do I learn more about my child's day to day activities?

 Each classroom provides written daily reports on the children’s activities, nap schedule, snack, lunch, and general comments about their overall well being.
-Parents are viewed a partners with the teaching team and are encouraged to have daily check-ins with teaching team on arrival and during departure time.
+Parents are viewed as partners to the teaching team and are encouraged to have daily check-ins with the teaching team on arrival and during departure time.

 How is CPSC managed

-CPSC is a non-profit organization with a voluntary parent Board of Directors with some community members.
+CPSC is a non-profit organization with an elected Board of Directors comprised of parent volunteers and community members.
 The Board establishes the vision for CPSC in-conjunction with an Executive Director who manages the day-to-day operations of the facility.
 The Board is confirmed by the parents of CPSC.

 What is the curriculum?